Well, it suddenly got HOT here in Boston. Remember, it was quite hot last May as well when I was in Northampton.

 Today, I was reminiscing about a trip to Boston exactly seven years ago.
 Then, I had just written a post about three home furnishings trends I found to be objectionable.

-So, I thought it would be fun to go back and revisit this post about interior design trends dated May 22, 2014.
+So, I thought it would be fun to go back and revisit the three trends I talked about in 2014.

 This was also around the time that my blog started growing rapidly.